oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Alice fixtures

 Sometimes you need many different entities with complex relationships.
-In such cases you can use alice fixtures.
+In such cases, you can use alice fixtures.
 Alice is a library that allows you easily create fixtures in yml format.
 See [Alice Documentation](https://github.com/nelmio/alice/blob/2.x/README.md).